rfo909/RForth/ForthTutorial.md

 ```
 (this word does so and so)
 : myWord  ... ;

+(
+comments can also
+span multiple
+lines
+)

 ```

 It is customary to follow the new word with a special comment that identifies